Microsoft Fabric

 So essentially, Fabric brings everything into one umbrella to help manage an organization’s data infrastructure easily from one unified platform.
 Data engineers, developers, and administrators no longer have to work with multiple tools to bring everything together.
 It helps accelerate productivity for developers, improves time to value, and makes it easy for you to bring AI to your data.
 Let’s now explore the components of Microsoft Fabric.

-Components of Microsoft Fabric
+Components of Microsoft Fabric That Power Unified Analytics

-Microsoft Fabric architecture
+Microsoft Fabric Architecture

 Data Factory

-Synapse Data Warehouse
+Fabric Data Warehouse

-The brand-new Synapse Data Warehouse now separates computing and storage and provides infinite scale.
+The brand-new Fabric Data Warehouse now separates computing and storage and provides infinite scale.
 It has industry-leading SQL performance on open data formats for a converged lake house and data warehouse experience.
 It works with all data natively in an open storage format based on Parquet and Delta Lake and is a fully managed, cloud-scale analytics service that can be used to store and analyze large amounts of data.

-Synapse Data Engineering
+Fabric Data Engineering

-Synapse Data Science
+Fabric Data Science

 Power BI